Web replay types

 Switch replay type in your test

-You can change the web replay type at any point in your test script using the WebReplaySettings class.
+The Web mode is used by default.
+The test can change the replay type during the run, using the WebReplaySettings class.
 This allows you to use different modes for different parts of your application or test workflow.

 Example: Click with Device mode